Uber (UBERON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Uber Historical Price

-According to the latest data gathered on Uber live price page, the current price of Uber is 95.65USD.
+According to the latest data gathered on Uber live price page, the current price of Uber is 96.76USD.
 The circulating supply of Uber(UBERON) is

 In the past 24 hours, Uber has shown a price movement of